Linux kernel: History

-In April 1991, Linus Torvalds, at the time a 21-year-old computer science student at the University of Helsinki, Finland, started working on some simple ideas for an operating system inspired by UNIX, for a personal computer.
+In 1991, Linus Torvalds was a computer science student enrolled at the University of Helsinki.
+During his time there, he began to develop an operating system as a side-project inspired by UNIX, for a personal computer.
 He started with a task switcher in Intel 80386 assembly language and a terminal driver.
 On 25 August 1991, Torvalds posted the following to comp.os.minix, a newsgroup on Usenet:

 On 17 September 1991, Torvalds prepared version 0.01 of Linux and put on the "ftp.funet.fi" – FTP server of the Finnish University and Research Network (FUNET).
-It was not even executable since its code still needed Minix to compile and to test it.
+It was not even executable since its code still needed Minix to compile and test it.

 On 5 October 1991, Torvalds announced the first "official" version of Linux, version 0.02.
-At this point, Linux was able to run Bash, GCC, and some other GNU utilities:

-After that, despite the limited functionality of the early versions, Linux rapidly gained developers and users.
-Many people contributed code to the project, including some developers from the MINIX community.
-At the time, the GNU Project had created many of the components required for its free UNIX replacement, the GNU operating system, but its own kernel, GNU Hurd, was incomplete.
-For this reason, it soon adopted the Linux kernel as well.
-The Berkeley Software Distribution had not yet freed itself from legal encumbrances and was not competing in the space for a free OS kernel.
+Linux grew rapidly as many developers, including the MINIX community, contributed to the project.
+At the time, the GNU Project had completed many components for its free UNIX replacement, GNU, but its kernel, the GNU Hurd, was incomplete.
+The project adopted the Linux kernel for its OS.

-Torvalds assigned version 0 to the kernel to indicate that it was mainly for testing and not intended for productive use.
-Version 0.11, released in December 1991, was the first self-hosted Linux, for it could be compiled by a computer running the same kernel.
+Torvalds labeled the kernel with major version 0 to indicate that it was not yet intended for general use.
+Version 0.11, released in December 1991, was the first version to be self-hosted; compiled on a computer running the Linux kernel.

-When Torvalds released version 0.12 in February 1992, he adopted the GNU General Public License version 2 (GPLv2) over his previous self-drafted license, which had not permitted commercial redistribution.
+When Torvalds released version 0.12 in January 1992, he adopted the GNU General Public License version 2 (GPLv2) over his previous self-drafted license, which had not permitted commercial redistribution.
+GPL took effect as of 1 February 1992.
 In contrast to Unix, all source files of Linux are freely available, including device drivers.

 The initial success of Linux was driven by programmers and testers across the world.
 With the support of the POSIX APIs, through the libC that, whether needed, acts as an entry point to the kernel address space, Linux could run software and applications that had been developed for Unix.